Updated on: December 6, 2024

 Top Brands That Didn’t Make the Cut

 - KeePass.
 While KeePass is a secure password manager compatible with Linux, it has an outdated interface and requires plugins to support essential password management functionalities like form filling and data synchronization.
-Compared to intuitive options like 1Password and Dashlane that have a wealth of features, KeePass lacks a compelling reason to be favored.
+When you consider intuitive options like 1Password and Dashlane, I don’t see any reason to recommend KeePass.

 - pass. pass is a minimalist password manager that uses a robust security framework, but it may not be suited for the average user.
-Its command-line interface (CLI) has a number of peculiarities that could be off-putting for some users.
-While it doesn’t offer built-in sync functionality, it can be configured using Git version control, which may add to its complexity for non-technical users.
+Its command-line interface (CLI) has a number of peculiarities that are off-putting for some users.
+While it doesn’t offer built-in sync functionality, it can be configured using Git version control, which adds to its complexity for non-technical users.

 - LogMeOnce.
 Despite offering a wide array of features, LogMeOnce suffers from a poorly designed application interface.
 Its main dashboard dedicates over half of the screen to branding, and the overall design choices make for a less than optimal user experience.